This article originally appeared in EverydayFeminism and is reprinted by permission.

 And because of this, I know that my perspective on white privilege might be a difficult one to understand, and that conversations about the topic can be uncomfortable and distressing.

 But I want us to actually be able to have those conversations – to honor the complexities of our truths without nonsensical, defensive reactions getting in the way.

 Here are some of the reactions I hear all the time in conversations on white privilege.
 Let’s unpack them so we can move on to engaging more deeply with issues of race.

 1. “You’re the Real Racist for Talking About Race”

 Ah, the old “whoever smelt it, dealt it” approach to race.
 Like the childhood game of figuring out who farted, this reaction avoids blame, pointing the finger back at me.

 It’s not a very accurate fart detection system, but I don’t want embarrassed eight-year-olds to come after me, so I’ll stick to addressing how it applies to race.

 I know exactly when I reached my breaking point with this argument: After Dylann Roof murdered nine Black people at a church in Charleston, South Carolina.

-This man had only one goal in mind – to kill Black people.
-He spoke of wanting to “start a race war,” followed white supremacist groups, believed racist propaganda saying Black people are dangerous and inferior to white people.
+This man had only one goal in mind: to kill Black people.
+He spoke of wanting to “start a race war,” followed white supremacist groups, and believed racist propaganda saying Black people are dangerous and inferior to white people.